 Another reason why Superintelligence is the biggest risk is that it is the one that may arrive in an inferior, “half-baked” form.
 There is certainly no need for Superintelligence to be conscious to annihilate Humanity.
 It is worth to remember what kind of panic and material loss was caused by the ‘WannaCry’ ransom virus, on 13th May 2017, believed to have been stolen from the US National Security Agency, almost infinitely primitive by comparison with Superintelligence.
 The virus was reportedly spread out by North Korea.
 As reported by BBC, it targeted computers running the Microsoft Windows operating system by encrypting data and demanding ransom payments in the Bitcoin cryptocurrency.
 It was reported that within a day it had infected more than 230,000 computers in over 150 countries, including Russia and China.
 Parts of the United Kingdom’s National Health Service were infected, causing it to run some services on an emergency-only basis during the attack.
 Spain’s Telefónica, FedEx and Deutsche Bahn were hit, along with many other countries such as Russia, the Ukraine and Taiwan.
 Only by sheer coincidence the attack was stopped within a few days by Marcus Hutchins, a 22-year-old web security researcher, who discovered an effective solution.

-This example shows that it is enough for AI agent to be more intelligent in a specific area than any human and that its intelligence being digital can increase exponentially.
-If, for example, such an entity had slightly misaligned objectives or values with those that we share, it might be enough for it to annihilate Humanity becuase such misalignment may then lead immediately to the point of no-return, by triggering the so called run-away scenario of Technological Singularity.
+This example shows that it is enough for an AI agent to be more intelligent in a specific area than any human and that its intelligence being digital can increase exponentially.
+If, for example, such an entity had slightly misaligned objectives or values with those that we share, it might be enough for it to annihilate Humanity because such misalignment may then lead immediately to the point of no-return, by triggering the so called run-away scenario of Technological Singularity.
 Malhar Mali in his interview with Phil Thores of X-Risks, puts it very clearly:

 “When it comes to creating Superintelligence, the coding becomes important.
 Because there’s a difference between “do what I say” and “do what I intend.”
 Humans have this huge set of background knowledge that enables us to figure out what people actually say – in a context-appropriate way.
 But for an A.I., this is more of a challenge… it could end up doing exactly what we say but in a way that destroys the human race.”